 These templates have students finding hidden pictures by solving math problems on a 100s chart.
-It’s a free digital download you can send home to parents if needed.
+It’s a free digital download you can send home too!

 Learn More: Soaring Second Grade TPT

 Provide individual supplies like cups, LEGO blocks, or other items in the classroom.
-Or ask students to use items they have at home.
 Then let them get building!

 Learn More: Joyful Learning

 8. Create art out of 100